SiCoreTech/gcc_upgrade_SHIELD/README.md

 ***Likewise the GMP, MPFR and MPC libraries*** can be automatically built together with GCC.
 You may simply run the contrib/download_prerequisites script in the GCC source directory to set up everything.
 Otherwise unpack the GMP, MPFR and/or MPC source distributions in the directory containing the GCC sources and rename their directories to gmp, mpfr and mpc, respectively (or use symbolic links with the same name).

+####IMPORTANT
+- Building libraries requires wget which requires pod2man
+- In order to get gcc and ld working without setting LD_LIBRARY_PATH, system links needed to be made to the libraries, this may be problematic later.

 ##Configuration

 Refer to [docs](https://gcc.gnu.org/install/configure.html)